From Clinic to Community: Women’s Health Through a Global Lens Cambodian Study Tour

 Morning Session: 9am to 10.30am

-Firstly, we start with a fascinating insight into the history of Cambodia and Phnom Penh by an expert historian, Linguist, and long-term expat.
+Firstly, we start with a fascinating insight into the history of Cambodia and Phnom Penh by an expert historian, Linguist, and long-term expat Jean-Michel Filippi.
+His wealth of knowledge on Cambodia makes him a fascinating speaker on a diverse range of topics.

 Morning break: 10.30am to 11am